The latest Yukon trapping regulations summary booklet is your guide to Yukon’s Trapping Regulations.

 Yukon trappers will be required to only use certified restraining traps for beaver and wolf starting October 1, 2020.
 See the Trapping Regulations Summary for more information.

-You must include the following information with the carcass:
+You must include the following information with the skull:

 - trapper name;